randy-chen/CIS-422-Group-Project-1/README.md

 ## Important Links Starting Out

+* This project has successfully been known to work with Ubuntu Linux.

 * [Installing](https://github.com/tjlagrow/CIS-422-Group-Project-1/wiki/Installation-Guide) (this document will help you download the necessary components for the application)

 * [First Walk Through](https://github.com/tjlagrow/CIS-422-Group-Project-1/wiki/User) (gives an initial walk through of how to use the application)